Why I joined AAUW

 “I joined in 1974, thanks to my Mother.
 She was very active in both the Memphis and State branches of AAUW, and paid my membership in hopes I would take an interest.
 I was minimally involved until the Memphis Branch decided to run a SHADES (Sharing ADventures in Engineering and Science) workshop around 1995.
 That effort tied in with my career interest in gender inequities in math education, and got me hooked on AAUW.
 I remain a member because of AAUW’s continuing efforts in promoting women’s issues.”

 “I joined AAUW in 2006 not long after I had been invited to attend a local meeting by a colleague.
 It was an active, engaged group of women who were doing important work at the local level, and at the national level, I learned about AAUW’s impressive track record on women’s issues.
 Through my volunteer work in the branch, I became progressively more involved—eventually being elected to office in the branch and later in the state.
 In June 2015, I attended my first national convention and was thrilled by the energy generated by so many women gathered together for a common purpose.
 I’m proud to be a part of an organization that works so effectively to advocate for women and has such a powerful voice.”

 |B. Ayne Cantrell;

-I joined AAUW in the 1990’s because I was looking for a way to act on my feminism in my hometown and learned that AAUW Murffreesboro supported women and girls in the community.
+I joined AAUW in the 1990’s because I was looking for a way to act on my feminism in my hometown and learned that AAUW Murfreesboro supported women and girls in the community.
 I stay with AAUW because I know we are improving education and the workplace for women in Tennessee and nationwide.